mynameisgonz/FFXI-EasySpells/easyspells/README.md

 The purpose is to use easyspells commands in your macros as you level or if you simple want to have an all-in-one macro for spamming fires, as an example.

+## How to Install
+download easyspells folder and place it in your windower's /addon directory.

 ## How to Use
 typing <b>//es spell</b> into the chatbox will cast the appropriate tier of the spell.<br/>
  If using in macros, use <b>/console es spell</b> to do the same.